kekse1/getopt.js/README.md

 ### Namespace
 The whole base **`getopt()`** function is being exported under the **`global`** namespace!
 So you just have to **`getopt(vector, ...)`**.

+### Bugs
+This only holds for the regular, big version.
+The tiny alternative version should have no bugs at all..

+* _ONE_ atm: multiple `[params]` are not being collected (but the first only).. even though they disappear from the list of regular cmd-line-arguments.. :-/

 ## References
 Maybe also interesting for you: the **`config.js`**?
 And a reference to my documentation for this **`getopt.js`**: